 Academic appointment will be commensurate with credentials and experience.
 We offer a competitive salary and full benefits package, including a relocation stipend, malpractice, generous CME allowance, retirement plan, and more.
 Qualified candidates should have experience in, or be able to demonstrate a commitment to, working with diverse populations and/or in a culturally diverse work and educational environment.
 Lexington, KY known as the Horse Capital of the World is renowned for its beautiful horse farms with rolling pastures.
 It offers a low cost of living, nationally recognized public and private schools and colleges and a multitude of cultural, recreational, shopping, professional/collegiate sports venues and activities for the outdoor enthusiast.

 Please include a CV, cover letter, and a two-page research statement (upload under Specific Request 1).
 In addition, please include the names and contact information for three references when prompted in the application.
 This information may be used to solicit reference letters within the employment system.

 Applications will be reviewed immediately, and continue until the position is filled.
-Applications should be submitted by January 7, 2019 to receive full considerations.
+Applications should be submitted by April 30, 2019 to receive full consideration.